-- 1. Plan and manage sexual violence and sexual harassment prevention education and training programs to ensure: - a.
+- 1. Develops and implements procedures for prompt and effective responses to reports of sexual violence and sexual harassment. - 2.
+Oversees a prompt and equitable response to reports of prohibited conduct. - 3.
+Initiates formal investigations into prohibited conduct. - 4.
+With the SHOs, identifies and addresses any patterns or systemic problems that arise during the review of complaints of prohibited conduct. - 5.
+Ensures the University offers prevention education and awareness programs to all incoming students and new employees, and ongoing training to the University community. - 6.
+Ensures all individuals conducting formal investigations or hearings on sexual violence issues receive annual training related to sexual violence. - B. SHOs - 1.
+Plan and manage sexual violence and sexual harassment prevention education and training programs to ensure: - a.
 Wide dissemination of this policy to the University community. - b.
 Educational and training materials to promote compliance with the policy and familiarity with campus reporting procedures. - c.
 Coordination of training required by state law and University policy. - 2.
 Receive reports of prohibited conduct and ensure that timelines, procedures, rights, and remedies are met. - 3.
 Coordinate and implement the alternative resolution process. - 4.
-Ensure that individuals making reports receive notifications as required by V.A.3 of the UC Policy on Sexual Violence and Sexual Harassment. - In accordance with University records retention policies, maintain records of reports of prohibited activities and actions taken in response to reports, including records of investigations, alternative resolutions, and disciplinary action as appropriate. - 6.
-Maintain accurate contact information for the SHOs and Sexual Harassment Advisors on the website (http://hdapp.ucdavis.edu/resources/index.html).

-C. Responsible Employees

-- 1. Individuals are identified as Responsible Employees as follows: - a.
+Ensure that individuals making reports receive notifications as required by V.A.3 of the UC Policy on Sexual Violence and Sexual Harassment. - 5.
+In accordance with University records retention policies, maintain records of reports of prohibited activities and actions taken in response to reports, including records of investigations, alternative resolutions, and disciplinary action as appropriate. - 6.
+Maintain accurate contact information for the SHOs and Sexual Harassment Advisors on the website (http://hdapp.ucdavis.edu/resources/index.html). - C. Responsible Employees - 1.
+Individuals are identified as Responsible Employees as follows: - a.
 With regard to student complaints of prohibited conduct, all University employees (including student employees) who are not confidential resources as identified in section V.A. and who in the course of employment receive information that a student has been subjected to prohibited conduct are Responsible Employees. - b.
 With regard to all other reports of prohibited conduct, the following are identified as Responsible Employees: - 1) Campus Police - 2) Human Resource Administrators, Academic Personnel and Title IX Professionals